SebaSCF/Internet-Programming/Assignment#2/Readme.md

 In this assignment for the Internet Programming class, a single page website is done.
 Using common HTML tags such as, a, h1, section, div, and header.
 Also, PHP was used in order to create a place where the data from input is saved, which can also be displayed in the same page.
 ### Instructions
+**PHP has to be downloaded**

-In order to see the final page of this assignment, all of the files in the **Source** folder have to be downloaded and placed in the same folder.
-Also, in order to display the page on the browser the server for PHP has to be downloaded, installed and ran in the computer (WAMPSERVER) https://www.wampserver.com/en/.
-Thus, we can type in our browser http://localhost/Assignment/Registration.php in to see the actual page, and do change if we desire to make them.
+In order to display the page on the browser the server for PHP has to be downloaded, installed and ran in the computer (WAMPSERVER) https://www.wampserver.com/en/.
+Also, in order to see the final page of this assignment, all of the files in the **Source** folder have to be downloaded and placed in a foled and then in the **"C:\wamp64\www"**.
+Thus, we can type in our browser http://localhost/Assignment/Registration.php in to see the actual page, and do changes if we desire to make them.

 ### As shown in the following picture: